Dasharo/docs/docs/unified-test-documentation/dasharo-performance/415-pfsense-vga-booting-performance-test.md

 The `OPERATING_SYSTEM` login screen should be displayed.

-## BOS003.001 Boot OPNsense (serial output) stable from Hard Disk after reboot
+## BPV003.001 Boot pfSense (VGA output) stable from Hard Disk after reboot

 **Test description**

-This test aims to verify that OPNsense (serial output) stable could be booted from the hard disk on the DUT after reboot.
+This test aims to verify that pfSense (VGA output) stable could be booted from the hard disk on the DUT after reboot.
 The test is performed in multiple iterations.

 **Test configuration data**

 1. `FIRMWARE` = Dasharo
-1. `OPERATING_SYSTEM` = OPNsense (serial output) stable
+1. `OPERATING_SYSTEM` = pfSense (VGA output) stable

 **Test setup**